-Action Item 10.3.2 Review the City current standards for dead-end streets, and consider reducing the maximum length allowed for cul-de-sacs or other types dead-end streets. of Action Item 10.3.3 Review the City current standards for minimum street widths to see they can be reduced without impairing safe access for two-way traff emergency and public service vehicles. where ic and Action Item 10.3.4 Continue to work with Amtrak to enhance passenger rail service to Oregon City.
+Action Item 10.3.1 Review the City standards for vehicular and pedestrian/bicycle connectivity to ensure connections are being made.
+Action Item 10.3.2 Review the City current standards for dead-end streets, and consider reducing the maximum length allowed for cul-de-sacs or other types of dead-end streets.
+Action Item 10.3.3 Review the City current standards for minimum street widths to see where they can be reduced without impairing safe access for two-way traffic and emergency and public service vehicles.
+Action Item 10.3.4 Continue to work with Amtrak to enhance passenger rail service to Oregon City.
 Action Item 10.3.5 Work with Tri-Met to establish convenient Park and Ride lots.
-Action Item 10.3.6 Participate in regional transportation planning and advocate for proj that benefit Oregon City. ects
+Action Item 10.3.6 Participate in regional transportation planning and advocate for projects that benefit Oregon City.